-- A. All teams should have at least matching tops. - B. Pitching zone to be fifty (50) to sixty-five (65) feet from point of the original home plate. - C. In a big ball small ball event, the female will only hit the 11-inch ball and the male will only hit the 12-inch ball.
-The 12-inch ball will be used in the regular single ball events. - EFFECT Sec.
-2 C In a big ball, small ball event, if a batter hits the wrong ball, the offensive team has the option of taking the result of the play or having the batter go back up to bat and assume the previous count prior to the hit and the correct ball will be substituted. - Sec.
-3 BATTER-BASERUNNER A WALK If a male batter is walked intentionally or otherwise, he will be awarded first base.
+- A. Both male and female will hit the (12) inch ball OR - B. In a big ball small event, the males will only hit the (12) inch ball and the females will only hit the (11)inch ball.

+EFFECT B: If a batter hits the wrong ball, the offensive team has the option of taking the result of the play or having the batter go back up to bat and assume the previous count prior to the hit and the correct ball will be substituted.

+Sec.
+3 BATTER-BASERUNNER - A WALK If a male batter is walked intentionally or otherwise, he will be awarded first base.
 If followed in the batting order by a female, the male batter will be awarded first and second bases.
 The female MUST bat.
 If an incorrect batter is standing in the on deck position, indicating he or she is the next batter, a male batter that is walked goes to first base only.
 (Refer to Rule 7 Sec.
-5)
+4)